-Are you letting your spouse speak about their needs or their desires and their fantasies without being judged?
+Are you letting your spouse speak about their needs, desires, and fantasies without being judged?
 If so, congratulations!
 You are opening the table for a healthy discussion on sex.

-If you can share these kinds of conversations, you are well on your way to a lifetime of strong intimacy levels.
+If you can share these conversations, you are well on your way to a lifetime of strong intimacy.

 Talking about a sensitive topic such as sex can prove to be a mountain to climb, but if you and your partner have open and non-judgemental communication, what was once a mountain can now become a lowland to traverse.

-Why sex matters in married life?
+Why sex matter in married life?
 Having good sex improves your quality of life.
 With increased sexual activity, you are increasing your shared moments of intimacy with your partner.

-And not only that, having regular sex increases your body’s production of the feel-good hormones, thereby making you feel empowered and more confident.
-It also helps in making you happy!
+And not only that, having regular sex increases your body’s production of feel-good hormones, thereby making you feel empowered and more confident.
+It also helps to make you happy!

 Aside from the feel-good hormones that this intimate activity gives, sex is proven to improve overall physical health.
 In general, regular sex improves your immune function.

 It helps you fight off viruses better.
-And not only that, but it also helps improve your quality of sleep!
+And not only that, but it also helps improve your sleep quality!
 And who doesn’t want better sleep?

-For men, those who partake in regular sexual activity had lower risks of developing prostate cancer.
+Men who partake in regular sexual activity have lower risks of developing prostate cancer.

-For women, it was observed that regular orgasms helped in strengthening the pelvic floor, and it was also reported that they experienced lesser pains when they are menstruating.
+For women, it was observed that regular orgasms helped strengthen the pelvic floor, and it was also reported that they experienced lesser pain when menstruated.
 Go, ladies!